 For Kertu Kork, Holmenkollen Skifestival more than just a ski festival.
 She is one of many invaluable volunteers, and believes the ski festival is an arena for community, learning and meaningful experiences.

-Kork highlights the importance of volunteering in sports.
-Combined with her education as a biathlon referee, she has a clear understanding of what her mission is.
+Kork highlights how important volunteering is for sports.
+Together with her education as a biathlon judge, she is clear about her mission.

 “I’m especially passionate about showcasing the importance of volunteers and women referees in professional sports.
 While athletes are the stars, we also have a mission: to create unforgettable experiences for athletes and spectators alike,” she says.